The First Blast of the Trumpet Against the Monstruous Regiment of Women: Aftereffects

 Soon after publishing The First Blast, Knox continued to write fervently.
 Prior to August 1558, he wrote three items which supplemented The First Blast.
 He wrote to Mary of Guise to compel her to support Protestantism and to convince her to let him regain his right to preach.
 He wrote to the nobility to convince them of their duty to rise up against the queen.
 And he wrote to the people of Scotland to convince them of the need for reform.

 Knox intended to write a Second Blast and a Third Blast, but after seeing how people responded to the First, neither ever became reality.

-His polemic against female rulers had negative consequences for him when Elizabeth I succeeded her half-sister Mary I as Queen of England; Elizabeth was a supporter of the Protestant cause, but took offence at Knox's words about female sovereigns.
+His polemic against female rulers had negative consequences for him when Elizabeth I succeeded her half-sister Mary I as Queen of England and Ireland; Elizabeth was a supporter of the Protestant cause, but took offence at Knox's words about female sovereigns.
 Her opposition to him personally became an obstacle to Knox's direct involvement with the Protestant cause in England after 1559.
 She blamed him and the city of Geneva for permitting The First Blast to be published.
 Members of the Genevan congregation were searched, persecuted, and exiled.
 In 1558, the queen prohibited "importing of heretical and seditious books" into England.
 After Knox revealed himself as the author of The First Blast, through a letter to the queen, he was refused entrance to England.
 Despite Knox's efforts to keep the blame for The First Blast on himself, his followers and other Protestants were punished.

 In a letter to Anna Locke on 6 April 1569, John Knox said, "To me it is written that my First Blast hath blown from me all my friends in England."
 Knox ended his letter, though, by saying that he stood by what he had said.
 Through it all, Knox continued to see himself as a prophet and believe that he needed to still declare God's words.

 When Mary of Guise died in 1560, Knox wrote that Mary's unpleasant death and the deaths of her sons and husband were a divine judgement that would have been prevented if she had listened to the words in The First Blast.